IT support and guidance

 We have many communal computers in libraries and other study spaces for your work.
-Availability and access to these computers may be limited in the current coronavirus environment.

 You may not be on campus while studying and need to access resources and teaching remotely.
 We strongly recommend that you buy a computer to give you the flexibility to work from home or student accommodation.

 We recommend you have a laptop to support your studies as this option gives you the greatest flexibility to work in various locations.
 However, there may be legitimate reasons why a desktop may be better for you - see guidance below.

 Before purchasing any device we strongly advise you to check with your school if they have any guidance on which computer to get, in case your course has specialist software and/or hardware requirements.

 Please contact our student funding advisers to find out what emergency and hardship funds and support is available to help you with purchasing a computer.